pygame/pygame/docs/reST/ref/font.rst

         raise an exception.
 Use `if hasattr(pygame.font, "UCS4"):` to see if pygame supports rendering UCS4 unicode including more languages and emoji.

+      .. versionchanged:: 2.1.4 newline characters now will break text into multiple lines.

       .. ## Font.render ##